Gould Prize for Essays in English Literature

 Trinity College launched the Gould Prize for Essays in English Literature in 2013.
 This is an annual competition for Year 12 or Lower 6th students.
 The Prize has been established from a bequest made by Dr Dennis Gould in 2004 for the furtherance of education in English Literature.
 This Essay Prize has the following aims.
 First, to encourage talented students with an interest in English Literature to explore their reading interests further in response to general questions about the subject.
 Second, to encourage students with an interest in literature to apply for a University course in English.
 Finally, to recognise the achievements of high-calibre students from whatever background they may come, as well as the achievements of those who teach them.

 Candidates are invited each year to submit an essay of between 1,500 and 2,500 words on a topic to be chosen from the list of questions.
-The list of questions for the 2015 Gould Prize is available here.
+The 2015 competition has closed.
+The list of questions for the 2016 competition will be published here in February 2016.

 Submissions must be received by the deadline of 1 August each year.
 Those intending to apply should also complete a cover sheet which is to be included with the submission.
 Results will be announced by the end of October.